circutrider21/circutrider21/README.md

 👋 Hello, I’m @circutrider21

-👀 I’m a systems programmer working on @littlekernel and with Peeled Fruit Studios on CrecentOS and Unar
+👀 I’m a systems programmer working on [mrk](https://github.com/circutrider21/mrk) and with Peeled Fruit Studios on CrecentOS and Unar

 🌱 I’m currently learning rust

-💞️ I’m looking to collaborate on anything Osdev
+💞️ I’m looking to collaborate on anything Systems Programming

 📫 You can reach me via [gmail](circutrider21@gmail.com)